CBN vs THC – what’s the difference?

 - Increased heart rate

-It’s for these reasons that THC is strictly controlled, even if it’s derived from hemp.
+It’s for these reasons that THC is strictly controlled, even if it’s derived from the hemp plant.

 Can You Take CBN and THC Together?